eea/eea.daviz/docs/for-end-users/end-user-documentation.rst

         https://www.youtube.com/watch?v=qYpNkzgLd6k

 When the chart is ready, press the **Save** button on the dialog.

 4.2 Preview and size adjustments
 --------------------------------
 By default all charts have a size of 800x600px.
 If you want to modify this, you have to click on "Preview and size adjusments" what will open a dialog with the final version of the chart.
-Here, with drag and drop you can simply resize the chart (or type in the prefered values in the text fields)
+Here, with drag and drop you can simply resize the chart (or type in the prefered values in the text fields).

 4.3 Filters, Sorting, Notes
 ---------------------------